jpverkamp/blog/content/programming/2015/2015-04-17-its-all-greek-to-me.md

 programming/topics:
 - Wikipedia
 ---
 A few days ago an interesting article came across my RSS feeds: <a href="http://flowingdata.com/2015/04/14/its-all-greek-or-chinese-or-spanish-or-to-me/">It’s All Greek (or Chinese or Spanish or…) to Me</a>.
 Basically, in English, when you're confused, you'll often say 'It's all Greek to me'.
 It turns out that man (if not all) languages around the world have a similar saying, but the target varies.
-Luckily, Wikipedia has a lovely page about it: {{< wikipedia "Greek to me" >}}.
+Luckily, Wikipedia has a lovely page about it: [[wiki:Greek to me]]().

 <!--more-->